Skip to main content

 MDOT Motor Vehicle Administration

-Auto Insurance Requirements
+Auto Insurance Requirements in Maryland

 Maryland law requires every registered vehicle to have active auto insurance at all times.
+Keep your insurance information accurate to help avoid penalties and delays.

 If your vehicle is registered in Maryland, it must be covered by an approved insurance company and meet minimum liability coverage requirements.

-Maryland law requires:
+Maryland law requires at least:

 • $30,000 for bodily injury per person